programminghistorian/jekyll/editor-guidelines.md

     This is a statement of the Programming Historian's principles and sets expectations for the tone and style of all correspondence between reviewers, authors, editors, and contributors to our public forums.

     The Programming Historian is dedicated to providing an open scholarly environment that offers community participants the freedom to thoroughly scrutinize ideas, to ask questions, make suggestions, or to requests for clarification, but also provides a harassment-free space for all contributors to the project, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion, or technical experience.
 We do not tolerate harassment or ad hominem attacks of community participants in any form.
 Participants violating these rules may be expelled from the community at the discretion of the editorial board.
-If anyone witnesses or feels they have been the victim of the above described activity, please contact our ombudsperson (Ian Milligan - http://programminghistorian.org/project-team).
+If anyone witnesses or feels they have been the victim of the above described activity, please contact our ombudsperson (Amanda Visconti - http://programminghistorian.org/project-team).
 Thank you for helping us to create a safe space.

 ### Guiding the Conversation